MauroMoyano/MauroMoyano/README.md

 - 🌱 I’m currently learning python and typescript

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything, my hobbie print 3D

-- ⚡ Fun fact: I use tabs over spaces
+- ⚡ Fun fact: I have a vice with ctrl

 <br/>